Ckrag/bankdata/README.md

 2. Run docker compose as daemon
 3. Setup Nginx reverse-proxy to forward requests to docker

+### Logging

+Each controller should log an info message like `logger.info("transfor assets from account ID XYZ to ZYX")` and `logger.info("listed accounts for user XYZ")`.
+Good "breadcrumbs" help a lot in debugging, and not having to rely on mapping Nginx/routing logs to application logs, and helps log and track use patterns.

 ## Development

 ### jOOQ Code Generation